The reason I got into this profession

 The primary way I’m advancing my career knowledge

 I’m studying everything I can about impact investing, and especially how to use investment capital to catalyze measurable change on specific issue areas, such as the environment, human rights, educational opportunity for the poor and animal welfare.
+I’m also studying solution-focused behavior change, a form of counseling that I’m finding helps people build more confidence and momentum as they shift towards their preferred financial future.

 One thing I’m doing to help the planet